 As a mother of four, I’ve made it a point to work hard to go against the grain on popular nutrition advice and instead encourage my four children to start the day the same way I did by eating full-fat breakfasts every day.
 My eldest child, Megan, has started with fat first since she was in a high chair.
 I served her avocado.
 And you guessed it – every morning for breakfast, she likes to add half of an avocado to whatever it may be that she eats, from eggs to fish to berries.
 Luckily for me, the rest of the children like to follow in their big sister’s footsteps and I know they are all on the path to a life filled with health and wellbeing while maintaining their youthful vitality.

 I know you can also achieve this too!
 Which is why I am sharing all of my dietary tools with you in my New York Times Best Selling Book Glow15.
 Glow15 shares more info about why fat first works and other striking ways to use your diet to promote autophagy.
 You can order the book here to get a head start on your glow.
-To help you begin increasing healthy fat-centric meals right away, I’ve compiled some of my favorite recipes on my blog.
+To help you begin increasing healthy fat-centric meals right away, I’ve compiled some of my favorite recipes in the Glow Kitchen recipe ebook which you get for free with the purchase of Glow15.
 Enjoy!